kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 <img src="/images/doiknowyou/jpl.png" width="300">

 - A huge mentor for me when I lived in LA; he encouraged me to go to grad school.
+He trained as a mathematician, and that is his title at NASA, but he's a Computational Mathematician who also has a background in Physics from Caltech.
 - He used to tell me about [Christoffel symbols](https://en.wikipedia.org/wiki/Christoffel_symbols) on a napkin, but I only learned what they really are four years into grad school in a Diff Alg class.

 ## NASA?